FgmBvB/ad-classroom-containers-poc/docs/architecture.md

 The Proof of Concept was validated using one teacher workstation acting as the Kubernetes control plane and two student workstations acting as worker nodes.

 ![Cluster nodes](../images/kubernetes-cluster-nodes.png)
+*Figure 2.
+Validation of the Kubernetes cluster showing one control plane and two worker nodes in Ready state.*

 ### 1. Active Directory Infrastructure